Cloud Load Testing¶

 The reason this page is short on operational steps is that there aren't many.
 The hard parts of distributed cloud load testing are solved problems from the operator's perspective.
 Click Run Load Test with cloud engines configured, and Load Tester handles:

-• Provisioning the EC2 instances in the regions and sizes you specified
+- Provisioning the cloud instances in the regions you specified (EC2 instances on AWS, virtual machines on Azure)

 Load balancing across generators: solved.
 Software distribution: solved.
 Dataset distribution: solved.
 Multi-test-case orchestration: transparent.
 The complicated parts of running a hundred-load-generator distributed test happen below the surface.
 You don't manage them, you don't see them, you don't have to be right about them.